-Monday-Thursday 8:00 am-8:00 pm Friday 8:00 am-4:30 pm Saturday 9:00 am-noon\
+Monday-Thursday 8:00 am-8:00 pm Friday 8:00 am-4:30 pm Saturday 9:00 am-noon

-Contact the Admissions Office for an application, College Catalog or admission information.
+Contact the Admissions Office for an application, College Catalog, admission information or to schedule a campus tour.
+The application and admissions information can also be accessed at www.harper.cc.il.us.
 The Registrar's Office handles grade reports and transcripts, graduation requirements, transfer of credit, schedule changes and withdrawals.
-Student Development faculty in the Science, Math and Health Careers Center, D142, and Business and Social Sicence Center, I117, can also help you find answers to your questions.